aabiddanda/aabiddanda.github.io/_posts/2023-08-04-updated_tools.md

 title: "Useful research / programming / productivity tools"
 ---

 ## Research Tools

 1. [Obsidian](https://obsidian.md/)

 I'm a terrible notetaker.
 Like really, really bad.
 I've been slowly trying to be more diligent about storing little experimental results (e.g. power simulations or theoretical expectations).
-I've tried a decent number of different note-taking apps over the years and it seems like Obsidian has two elements
+I've tried a decent number of different note-taking apps over the years and it seems like Obsidian has two elements that put it much farther ahead for note-management than other tools:

+* Its usage of simple markdown language
+* Its based on plain-text stored in a directory

+The first point means that writing small equations or linking in images is quite straightforward.
+The second means that if you combine it with something like Dropbox or another storage platform that you can very easily have your notes be transferrable on a different machine.

 2. [Paperpile](https://paperpile.com/app)

-Managing citations and a bibliography can be quite daunting when developing a project proposal
+Managing citations and a bibliography can be quite daunting when developing a grant / paper.
+In biology (and modern science more generally) the pace of papers coming out that are relevant to your project increases at a fast rate.
+I've been using Paperpile since around 2020 and its been the one tool that I really think the paid version has massive benefits.

-3.
+Honestly, the ability to directly "search + cite" in google docs and easy exportation to BibTeX make this a gamechanger.
+There are some features related to shared libraries that can be quite annoying to deal with (e.g. syncing to Overleaf) but they are improving this substantially year by year so it might hit even greater heights.

 ## Programming Tools